Aubrey-Fletcher baronets

 The Fletcher, later Aubrey-Fletcher Baronetcy, of Clea Hall in the County of Cumberland, is a title in the Baronetage of Great Britain.
-It was created on 20 May 1782 for Henry Fletcher, a Director of the Honourable East India Company and Member of Parliament.
-He was a descendant of Philip Fletcher (17th century), whose brother Sir Richard Fletcher was the father of Sir Henry Fletcher, 1st Baronet, of Hutton in le Forest (see Fletcher baronets for more information on this branch of the family).
-Fletcher was succeeded by his son, Henry, the second Baronet.
-He was High Sheriff of Cumberland from 1810 to 1811.
-His grandson, the fourth Baronet, was a prominent Conservative politician.
-In 1903 he assumed by Royal licence the additional surname of Aubrey on inheriting the Aubrey estates on the death of Charles Aubrey.
-Aubrey-Fletcher died childless and was succeeded by his younger brother, Lancelot, the fifth Baronet.
-He assumed by Royal licence the additional surname of Aubrey on succeeding to the title in 1910.
-His eldest surviving son, Henry, the sixth Baronet, was Lord-Lieutenant of Buckinghamshire from 1954 to 1961.
-He was succeeded by his son, John, the seventh Baronet.
-He was High Sheriff of Buckinghamshire in 1961.
-As of 2008 the title is held by his son, Henry, the eighth Baronet, who succeeded in 1992.
-He is Lord-Lieutenant of Buckinghamshire since 2006.
+It was created on 20 May 1782 for Henry Fletcher, a Director of the Honourable East India Company He was Member of Parliament.for Cumberland from 1768 to 1806.

+The 2nd Baronet was his son Henry, High Sheriff of Cumberland from 1810 to 1811.
+The 4th Baronet, a Conservative politician, assumed in 1903 by Royal licence the additional surname of Aubrey on inheriting the Aubrey estates, of Sir John Aubrey, 6th Baronet, on the death of Charles Aubrey of Dorton House.
+His brother the 5th Baronet also added the surname of Aubrey on succeeding to the title in 1910.

+The 6th Baronet was Lord-Lieutenant of Buckinghamshire from 1954 to 1961, and the 7th Baronet was High Sheriff of Buckinghamshire in 1961.
+The 8th Baronet became Lord-Lieutenant of Buckinghamshire in 2006.